xiangyu-liu/xiangyu-liu.github.io/_pages/about.md

 More recently, I have expanded my research to explore *<u>(multi-)large language model (LLM) agents interactions</u>* ([ICLR 2025](https://arxiv.org/abs/2403.16843)), leveraging techniques from *<u>game theory</u>* and *<u>online learning</u>*.

+I will be joining Google Research, Market Algorithm team at Mountain View as a research intern in Summer 2025!

 <!-- awards-section -->

 ## Talks